 Although carries could be done just to train grip or core stability, carries of different sorts will ultimately help with presses and contribute to better/longer grip for heavy swings and snatches, adding to the WTH-effect of kettlebell training.

 Additionally, there is this thing often referred to as “work capacity.”
 Depending on the weight used and the distance covered, work capacity with carries can be defined as mostly alactic and/or glycolytic in nature—unless you go light and decide to walk a mile (then it would become mostly aerobic).
-A more general term you could employ for what you stand to gain from carries is “general endurance” or “potential productivity,” as explained by the chairman.
+A more general term you could employ for what you stand to gain from carries is “general endurance” or “potential productivity,” as explained by the CEO.

 In this perspective, carries could also be a great, simple way to gauge progress in work capacity.
 Can or can you not carry X amount of weight in this specific manner for a given distance (or time)?